 - a) Applicable rating refers to the applicable Normal and Emergency facility thermal Rating or system voltage limit as determined and consistently applied by the system or facility owner.
 Applicable Ratings may include Emergency Ratings applicable for short durations as required to permit operating steps necessary to maintain system control.
-All Ratings must be established consistent with applicable NERC Reliability Standards addressing Facility Ratings. - b) No interruption of firm Load is allowed except An objective of the planning process is to avoid interruption of Demand.
-Interruption of Demand is discouraged and measures to mitigate such interruption should be pursued within the planning process.
-However, Demand may need to be interrupted in limited circumstances to address BES performance requirements.
-When interruption of Demand is utilized within the planning process, such interruption is limited to: - (1) Interruption of LoadDemand that is directly served by the elements that are removed from service as a result of the Contingency, or - o Interruptible Demand or Demand-Side Management - (2) Planned or controlled interruption of Load supplied by Transmission Facilities made temporarily radial as a result of the Contingency and where that Load must be interrupted to meet performance requirements only on those now radial Transmission FacilitiesDemand that does not adversely impact overall BES reliability when: where the circumstances describing the use of such Demand interruption are documented, including alternatives evaluated; and where the application is subject to review and acceptance in an open and transparent stakeholder process.
+All Ratings must be established consistent with applicable NERC Reliability Standards addressing Facility Ratings. - b) An objective of the planning process should be to minimize the likelihood and magnitude of interruption of firm transfers or Firm Demand following Contingency events.
+Curtailment of firm transfers is allowed when achieved through the appropriate re-dispatch of resources obligated to re-dispatch, where it can be demonstrated that Facilities, internal and external to the Transmission Planner's planning region, remain within applicable Facility Ratings and the re-dispatch does not result in the shedding of any Firm Demand.
+It is recognized that Firm Demand will be interrupted if it is: (1) directly served by the Elements removed from service as a result of the Contingency, or (2) Interruptible Demand or Demand-Side Management Load.
+Furthermore, in limited circumstances Firm Demand may need to be interrupted to address BES performance requirements.
+When interruption of Firm Demand is utilized within the planning process to address BES performance requirements, such interruption is limited to circumstances where the use of Demand interruption are documented, including alternatives evaluated; and where the Demand interruption is subject to review in an open and transparent stakeholder process that includes addressing stakeholder comments. - c) Depending on system design and expected system impacts, the controlled interruption of electric supply to customers (load shedding), the planned removal from service of certain generators, and/or the curtailment of contracted Firm (non-recallable reserved) electric power Transfers may be necessary to maintain the overall reliability of the interconnected transmission systems. - d) A number of extreme contingencies that are listed under Category D and judged to be critical by the transmission planning entity(ies) will be selected for evaluation.

-No cCurtailment of Ffirm Transmission Servicetransfers is allowed, except when coupled with the appropriate re-dispatch of resources obligated to re-dispatch, where it can be demonstrated that Facilities remain within applicable Facility Ratings and those adjustments the re-dispatch does not result in the shedding of any firm LoadDemand.
-Where Facilities external to the Transmission Planner's planning region are relied upon, Facility Ratings in those regions should would also be respected.

-- c) Depending on system design and expected system impacts, the controlled interruption of electric supply to customers (load shedding), the planned removal from service of certain generators, and/or the curtailment of contracted Firm (non-recallable reserved) electric power Transfers may be necessary to maintain the overall reliability of the interconnected transmission systems. - d) A number of extreme contingencies that are listed under Category D and judged to be critical by the transmission planning entity(ies) will be selected for evaluation.
 It is not expected that all possible facility outages under each listed contingency of Category D will be evaluated. - e) Normal clearing is when the protection system operates as designed and the Fault is cleared in the time normally expected with proper functioning of the installed protection systems.
-Delayed clearing of a Fault is due to failure of any protection system component such as a relay, circuit breaker, or current transformer, and not because of an intentional design delay.

-f) System assessments may exclude these events where multiple circuit towers are used over short distances (e.g., station entrance, river crossings) in accordance with Regional exemption criteria.
+Delayed clearing of a Fault is due to failure of any protection system component such as a relay, circuit breaker, or current transformer, and not because of an intentional design delay. - f) System assessments may exclude these events where multiple circuit towers are used over short distances (e.g., station entrance, river crossings) in accordance with Regional exemption criteria.